cnbeining/Mukioplayer-Py-Mac/README.md

 Written in Python, based on Mukioplayer, this is a quick way to enjoy comment(DanMu) on Mac.

-Also check https://github.com/cnbeining/ABPlayerHTML5-Py--nix/blob/master/README.md  , this is the one with HTML5 and ABPlayerHTML5.
-Works fine and produce less heat with Macbooks for not using Flash, but a tiny bit more unpredictable.
+Please check https://github.com/cnbeining/ABPlayerHTML5-Py--nix/  , this is the one with HTML5 and ABPlayerHTML5.
+Works fine and produce less heat with Macbooks for not using Flash, great performance especially with Safari.

 Looking for downloading video and comment from Bilibili really simple and quick?
-Check Biligrab: https://gist.github.com/superwbd/9605757  , auto download, rename, and concatenate into one file.(For more info, check http://www.cnbeining.com/?p=330)
+Check Biligrab: https://github.com/cnbeining/Biligrab  , auto download, rename, and concatenate into one file.(For more info, check http://www.cnbeining.com/?s=Biligrab )

 Download